-RW was one of the best scholars of the Malay language in his times.
-Unlike other British, he also studied the dialects spoken in Indonesia.
+Winstedt was one of the best scholars of the Malay language in his times.
+Unlike his British colleagues, he also studied the dialects spoken in Indonesia.
 From Indological point of view, important are his many studies on Indian influence in Malaya.
 He travelled much, visiting China, Japan, Indonesia, Philippines, Thailand, India, Iran, and the Near East, also in Europe and North America.
 His brother was Eric Otto Winstedt (1880–1955), classical philologist and the editor of Cosmas Indicopleustes (1909).

 Publications: Malay Grammar.
 205 p.
 Oxford 1913, then several editions; Malay dictionaries.

 – Shaman, Saiva and Sufi.
 A study of the evolution of Malay Magic.
 7+191 p.
 L. 1923, rev. ed. as The Malay Magician: being Shaman, Saiva, and Sufi.
 7+160 p.
 4 pl.
 L. 1951.